andrewufrank/dainoSite/ReadMe/03tree.md

 <!-- The site generator process converts each markdown file (`md` file) to a HTML file a browser can render.  -->

-Each web page in a site is written as a markdown file, which the generator transforms to a html file which can be rendered.
+Each web page in a site is written as a markdown file, which the generator transforms to a HTML file which can be rendered.
 The structure of the source (`dough`) of the web page is parallel to the directory structure of the `baked` homepage, which can be served by a web server and rendered by a browser.

 A markdown page can call for **additional material** and link to other renderable pages not produced from a markdown page.